highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/12.hosting-your-content/docs.md

 #Hosting Your Content

-Once you're sandbox is setup, you'll want to upload your content (3D models, avatars or scripts).
+Once your sandbox is setup, you'll want to upload your content (3D models, avatars or scripts).
 To do so, you'll need to host your content on a server.
 We've listed a few options where you can host your content.
 You can use these or any other options of your choice:

 * [S3 on AWS](http://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)